Skip to content

 1. Create a new driver

 Click Create New Driver in the left panel.
-The editor opens with seven tabs.
+The editor opens on the General tab.

 FieldExampleNotes